pblux/n8n-workflows-library/README.md

 # n8n Workflows Library

-A curated collection of reusable **n8n sub-workflows** I use to build modular, AI-enabled automations.
+A curated collection of reusable **n8n workflows** I use to build modular, AI-enabled automations.
 This library serves as both a personal toolkit and a portfolio of how I design scalable automation logic.

 ---